What is Code Signing SDLC?

 Recommended: Code Signing Security: Publishers Getting More Aware After GitHub’s Certificate Breach

-Git repositories have become prime targets for attackers due to their vast amount of critical data, making them an efficient means of compromising both companies and their customers.
+Git repositories have become prime targets for attackers due to their vast amount of critical data, making them an efficient means of compromising companies and customers.

 Attackers can exploit vulnerabilities in Git repositories, injecting malware packages that are unwittingly distributed to all customers using the software.